Nioh 3: Split-Glaive Arcanist Build – Switchglaive + Splitstaff

 Instant deliveryNo spam, unsubscribe anytime

-The recurring elemental split is Wind on Switchglaive and Lightning on Splitstaff.
-That combination fits the build for mechanical reasons, not just because it looks balanced on paper.
+Run Wind on Switchglaive and Lightning on Splitstaff.
+That split fits the build for mechanical reasons, not just symmetry.

-• Wind on Switchglaive helps apply Bluster, which supports the weapon’s job as the main pressure piece.
+• Wind on Switchglaive applies the Bluster status (shown on enemies as Blustered), supporting the weapon’s job as the main pressure piece.

-• Lightning on Splitstaff helps apply Electrify, slowing enemies and making the follow-up Switchglaive string easier to maintain.
+• Lightning on Splitstaff applies Electrify (shown as Electrified), slowing enemies so the follow-up Switchglaive string is easier to maintain.

-Together, those statuses create better control windows and stronger Ki-pressure situations.
-That is why the build’s damage logic reads as status-driven control rather than simple raw hit damage stacking.
-You are making enemies easier to pin down, easier to drain, and easier to loop.
+Together those statuses create control windows and Ki-pressure situations.
+The damage logic is status-driven control, not raw hit stacking.
+You are making enemies easier to pin down, drain, and loop.

 • Open with Switchglaive in your preferred stance and start building pressure immediately.

-• Use a stance-swap sequence instead of ending after one short combo.
-The build gains value when the transition itself is part of the offense.
+• Use a stance-swap sequence instead of ending after one short combo — the transition is part of the offense.

-• Rely on Flux II to stabilize Ki after the swap and keep the sequence alive.
+• Lean on Flux II to recover Ki on the swap and keep the sequence alive.

 • Apply or maintain Wind during your main pressure string.

-• When the target begins to block heavily or their Ki looks vulnerable, switch to Splitstaff.
+• When the target blocks heavily or their Ki looks vulnerable, switch to Splitstaff.

 • Use Splitstaff for multi-hit Ki damage, guard pressure, and to apply Lightning.